GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Alongside the multiple references cited in the following paragraphs, one may refer to Grumiaux et al. @grumiaux_survey_2021 for a more detailed picture of #acr("SSL") at the age of deep learning.
 Notably, the active localization techniques dealing with moving sources and/or microphones will be presented in @chap:active_ssl in addition to our contribution to the topic.

+Before providing details on the various methods proposed to address SSL, we devote the next section to describe the variability in problem formulation and experimental settings.
+Chronologically, the first steps were developed in simple settings, and scenarios of increasing complexity were proposed with the progress made.
+However, the next section is not structured chronologically, but by properties (simulated vs. real data, single vs. multi-source) for the sake of clarity.

 === Variations in the Sound Source Localization task
 <sec:active_ssl:background:variations>